-Nipple Tape: How to Prevent Nipple Chafing For Long Distance Runners
+Nipple Tape: How to Prevent Nipple Chafing For Running Marathon

 Can an inexpensive roll of tape mean the difference between comfort and agony on extra-long runs?
 Ask savvy athletes who won’t run without it!

 We know a thing or two about the downside of running.
-According to our research, nipple irritation is one of the most painful side effects, which is why we recommend Kinesiology Tape—also known as nipple tape.
+According to our research, nipple chafing or jogger's nipple is one of the most painful side effects/sport injuries for runners, which is why we recommend Kinesiology Tape—also known as nipple tape.

-4 Steps you can take to stop the irritation cycle
+6 Steps you can take to avoid jogger's nipple:

-- Wear form-fitting shirts and tops so the fabric doesn't move around.
+- Wear form-fitting shirts and tops or compression vest so the fabric doesn't move around.

 - Women can choose seamless bras made of soft fibre to constrict breast movement.